 Attributes of Community Resilience

 What makes one community bounce back from a disruption quickly while another will struggle for years?
 What is resilience in a community setting?
 Simply put, it is the ability of a community to absorb a disturbance while retaining its essential functions.
 This does not mean that its degree of functionality remains in a constant state but that functionality will return in one form or another in a relatively short period of time.
 To be resilient, the community must have both the resources available and the ability to apply or reorganize them in such a way to ensure essential functionality during and/or after the disturbance.
 Furthermore, since the community governance process will differ based on each geographical setting, measures taken with the aim of improving a community’s assessment of its own resilience must be highly context-specific.
-30 After a comprehensive literature review of resilience in multiple disciplines, 31 such as organization theory, political science, economics and specific grounding in the tradition of ecological resilience and the work of the Resilience Alliance, 32 we propose a model that allows communities to evaluate and plan for their resilience based on an analysis of the robustness of their available resources and adaptive capacity to utilize their resources.
+31 such as organization theory, political science, economics and specific grounding in the tradition of ecological resilience and the work of the Resilience Alliance, 32 we propose a model that allows communities to evaluate and plan for their resilience based on an analysis of the robustness of their available resources and adaptive capacity to utilize their resources.

 Before elaborating further on what resource robustness and adaptive capacity entail, we note the broader implications for communities.
 Communities with a highly robust pool of resources and a high degree of adaptive capacity will be the most resilient.
 However, few communities will have the luxury of possessing high levels of both.
 If a community is either high in resources or high in adaptive capacity, they can afford to have somewhat less of the other and remain relatively resilient if they take these assets into account in their planning.
 However, when communities possess low levels of resources and low levels of adaptive capacity, they will be less resilient.
 So, if a community is lacking in resources, it should concentrate on building its adaptive capacity.
 For example, if a community lacks funds (resources) for advanced communications equipment, it can utilize resources on hand and self-organize in such a way (adaptive capacity) to perform the desired function.
 Hypothetically, two communities could have an equal amount of resilience, but a different mix of resources and adaptive capacity.